Improving Communal Water Infrastructure in Qool Caday

 To address this gap, the Somaliland Ministry of Livestock has secured funding from the Somaliland Development Fund (SDF) to implement the Livestock Holding Ground Project.
 The project supports the construction of water harvesting infrastructure including drilling of two boreholes and excavation of three earth dams, as well as other livestock enhancing support services including the construction of seven animal health and inspection centers.

 The project has so far completed two dams and drilled one communal borehole that supply plentiful water to the local community and their animals.
-Mr. Jama Hassan Omer (see picture below), 63, is one of the many pastoralists who feel better off with the services provided by the Livestock Holding Ground Project in Qool Caday.
+Mr. Jama Hassan Omer (see picture above), 63, is one of the many pastoralists who feel better off with the services provided by the Livestock Holding Ground Project in Qool Caday.
 He now waters his camels from the communal borehole.

 “It is a relief for us to have this communal borehole near our encampment.
 During the worst days of the drought, we had the luxury to water our animals from this communal borehole.
 Before, there was no such thing as communal, we used to walk long distances and buy water from berkads in Sallahley, owned by individuals.
 Thank God, this is a total relief”, says Hassan.